mrmsp/msp-script-dev/remove-webroot.md

 Remove from old RMM
 -------------------

 *   Deactivate Webroot from the old RMM / Webroot control panel first.
 I can't stress this enough to start.
-There is a script that you can force the polling to webroot to get those commands to uninstall quickly.
+There is a script that you can force the polling to webroot to get those commands to uninstall quickly. (link needed)
 *   Run the "Webroot Poll" script for a day or a week for offline machines if needed first.

 Best Removal Method